openvinotoolkit/openvino/docs/Documentation/torch_compile.md

-When the PyTorch module is wrapped with ``torch.compile``, TorchDynamo traces the module and rewrites Python bytecode in order to extract sequences of PyTorch operations into an FX Graph, which can be optimized by the OpenVINO backend.
+When the PyTorch module is wrapped with ``torch.compile``, TorchDynamo traces the module and rewrites Python bytecode to extract sequences of PyTorch operations into an FX Graph, which can be optimized by the OpenVINO backend.
 The Torch FX graphs are first converted to inlined FX graphs and the graph partitioning module traverses inlined FX graph to identify operators supported by OpenVINO.